 LSA: Mrs Graham (works every morning), Miss Barnard (1:1) and Ms Hirst (1:1)

 PPA Cover: Mrs Anderson (Monday afternoon)

-This term in Maths, the children will continue to develop their multiplication and division skills, specifically focusing on written methods.
+This half term in Maths, the children will continue to develop their work on fractions and work on their understanding of decimals.
 Each week they will have a focused number lesson where they will revisit and extend place value and number knowledge.